11 tips to become an iMovie master

-iMovie for MacOS can be daunting to the amateur iPhone ($1,829.00 at Apple) videographer.
+iMovie for MacOS can be daunting to the amateur iPhone ($1,149.00 at Walmart) videographer.
 For a consumer-grade video editor, the MacOS app is fairly complex.
 Here are some tips and tricks to start you on the road to becoming an iMovie master.

 1. Crop to zoom in